cmcgravey/Banter_API/README.md

 }
 ```

 All answers are inserted with a 'PENDING' status.
 The status is updated upon insertion of the answer to a particular question.
 Statuses are updated alongside user scores.
+The actual answer should always be inserted as one of ['OPT1', 'OPT2', 'OPT3'].
+The answer should not be answered as the literal text for the option, this will cause serious issues.